 The so-called “Filters of eligibility” and “Pillars of Success” are unique to the #CarsAwards, Oosthuizen explains.

-“When the editorial team sits together on the 1st of September, after we’ve determined the categories, we need to reach agreement on what defines-, and what the minimum requirements are, for those respective segments of the market.
+“When the editorial team sits together on the 1st of October, after we’ve determined the categories, we need to reach agreement on what defines-, and what the minimum requirements are, for those respective segments of the market.
 Consider the requirement for an electronic stability programme (ESP) in the Compact Family Car segment,” Oosthuizen continues.
-“The team feels strongly that no compact family car should be sold without that feature, and therefore this tough decision has led to the exclusion of some of that segment’s biggest sellers.
+“The team feels strongly that no compact family car should be sold without that feature.
 As much as we remain aware of what the market wants, we also need to educate and advise it, so it’s a tough balance to find.”

 Once the filters have been applied, the cars that are left are judged against the “Pillars of Success”, which vary from 1 category to the next.
 “When it comes to scoring at Gerotek, judges may score everything out of 5, but in the background our auditors (PwC) will apply weightings,” Oosthuizen says.
 “For example, in the Family Car segment, the practicality of the load bay may be 'upweighted' as much as 3-fold, while it would carry no weighting in the Performance Car segment.”
 The goal is a scoring system that is in line with consumers’ different requirements in each of the respective categories.